hassan-khan07/MysteryMessage/notes.md

 _from 8 (18:50)_ why we cannot serve all messages at once _from 8 (24:00)_ why are we making alot of users
-_from 10(32:40)_ why we use /api for get request in page.tsx _from 10(58:20)_ from page.tsx(which is in signup) why we use onchange for username and not for email _from 10_ why are we using react hook form
+_from 10(32:40)_ why we use /api for get request in page.tsx _from 10(58:20)_ from page.tsx(which is in signup) why we use onchange for username and not for email

+_from 10_ why are we using react hook form ---->>>>>>>>  When a form has multiple fields, managing them with useState becomes messy, slow, and unoptimized because every field triggers re-renders and you manually handle validation and errors.
+RHF solves this by keeping the form values outside React’s state, minimizing re-renders, giving built-in validation, and letting you control the entire form through one structured system.

 _from 11(1:30)_ in verify why we need to capture username in route